 - Verbatim 500GB USB 2.0 external hard drive - £32.73 delivered at eBuyer*

 - WD Elements 500GB USB 2.0 & 3.0 external hard drive - £39.99 at Currys*

 - Samsung M3 1TB USB 3.0 external hard drive - £41.95 delivered at Moby Memory

 - Seagate 1TB USB 3.0 external hard drive - £44.99 delivered at Amazon*

 If you've got a Sony camera, camcorder, MP3 player, PDA, mobile phone or a PSP, you often need a different format of memory card - a Memory Stick.
 These come in various sizes, much like SD, with adaptors to fit them in different-sized slots.

 However new Sony product models now support SD/SDHC cards, which are usually cheaper, so go for a non-branded SD/SDHC card - though check it fits your gadget first.

-The oldest type of flash memory covered here, CompactFlash, is still the format of choice for higher-end digital SLR cameras due to its longevity and durability.
-There are two types of CompactFlash - type 1 and 2 - and the only difference is their thickness.
+The oldest type of flash memory covered here, CompactFlash, is still sometimes used as the format of choice for higher-end digital SLR cameras due to its longevity and durability.

 As with the SD cards above, more demanding applications will require cards that can be read and written faster.
 Again, the SanDisk Extreme range has some of the best feedback possible, and is basically industry standard for pro photographers.